foundation/foundation-sites/docs/pages/starter-projects.md

 ### BrowserSync

 The template creates a [BrowserSync](http://www.browsersync.io/) server, which is at `http://localhost:8000`.
 Load this URL to see your compiled templates.
 While the server is running, any time you save a file, any pages you have open will automatically refresh, allowing you to see changes in real-time as you work.

+### Style Guide Creation

+Under `src/styleguide` are two files to create a style guide for your project.
+The style guide is generated using Style Sherpa, a small plugin created by ZURB.

+Style Sherpa has a dedicated page here in the docs that explains its various features. **[Learn more about Style Sherpa.](style-sherpa.html)**